 The macOS is vulnerable to trojans and ransomware.
 To protect your computer antivirus software is recommended, such as Avast Security for Mac.

-Panopto Recorder can been downloaded and installed directly through Panopto.
+Panopto Recorder can be downloaded and installed directly through Panopto.

 On personal devices you can install Microsoft Teams by going to https://teams.microsoft.com/downloads

-Zoom Client and other options can been downloaded through Zooms download center.
+Zoom Client and other options can be downloaded through Zooms download center.

 NOTE: To use Outlook in the future you will need to connect to the VPN first, give the PC a minute or 2 after successful connection and then open Outlook.